 As you eat your way through tapas and inhale the nutty Andalusian wines, you’ll often have views of the medieval cathedral or the modern cityscape.
 This kind of sensory experience is the real attraction that will make Seville your new favorite city!
 Start packing for Spain and book your accommodation.

 Combining the rich history of Seville with its equally rich cultural scene is no easy task but our selection of what to do will make your trip as effortless as possible!
-If you’re looking for a fun time in, hold tight to our Seville itinerary!
+For even more Seville inspo checkout this guide by The Spain Travel Guru!